amd/xdna-driver/README.md

-# AMD XDNA Driver for Linux
+# AMD XDNA™️ Driver for Linux®️
-This repository is for the AMD XDNA Driver (amdxdna.ko) for Linux and XRT SHIM library development.
+This repository is for the AMD XDNA™️ Driver (amdxdna.ko) for Linux®️ and XRT SHIM library development.

 ## Table of Contents
 - [Introduction](#introduction)